Incredibly versatile, affordable, and convenient, plastic is the perfect solution for the day-to-day needs of millions of people.

 What is your personal connection with nature?

-It’s been a process, for someone who took nature for granted.
-My personal connection with nature started when I got into rescuing animals.
-Generally, when we speak about the environment, we speak about you our home conditions and don’t necessarily look at the conditions that we create for the animals.
-The connection with animals made me realize the importance of nature and the world we are creating.
+My personal connection with nature began when I started rescuing animals.
+Generally, when we speak about the environment, we focus on our home conditions and don’t necessarily consider the conditions we create for animals.

 You can watch the full interview on our YouTube channel.